Report: Seattle hotelier Ambassador Gordon Sondland accused of sexual misconduct by three women

 After his testimony, which was described as a bombshell by Democrats and exculpatory by Republicans, Sondland flew back to Belgium to resume his diplomatic duties.

-News assistant Miyoko Wolf contributed to this report.
+News researcher Miyoko Wolf contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.